 READING UNLOCKS LEARNING

 Our reading initiative is designed to help students master the art of reading, so they’ll be well-prepared for learning later on.
 We dedicate 90-120 minutes of uninterrupted instruction to literacy each day.
 To learn more about this research-based approach, please visit the Reading area of our website.

 Weekly Mass is celebrated each week.
 Each class takes turns planning the liturgy and participating in different aspects of Mass, from lectoring to holding Psalm placards.
 The school week begins with a school-wide praise and worship service in the auditorium entitled, “Fully Rely On God,” or FROG time.
 Parents and grandparents and other special friends are most welcome!

 All fifth graders are enrolled in Band for the first semester.
 After nine weeks of general music instruction and an assessment of musical aptitude, they are guided to the selection of a musical instruments.
 Students can opt out of Band at the end of the first semester, and then are given the opportunity to participate in a vocal music class.

-We are blessed with outstanding parent volunteers who enable us to provide a wide range of enriching opportunities, including keyboarding, Spanish, Robotics, Odyssey of the Mind, Girls on the Run, K-Kids (Kiwanis), Boy Scouts, Hands of Faith, praise choir and athletics.
+We are blessed with outstanding parent volunteers who enable us to provide a wide range of enrichment opportunities, including keyboarding, Spanish, Robotics, Odyssey of the Mind, Girls on the Run, K-Kids (Kiwanis), Scouts, Hands of Faith, praise choir and athletics.

-- Our outstanding Praise Choir meets on Wednesdays and Thursdays after school until 3:30.
+- Praise Choir meets on Wednesdays and Thursdays after school until 3:30.